 - Least Intrusive

-The process is for youth and families to receive services which are individualized and to include formal and natural supports selected by the youth and family.
-The ultimate goal is to improve access and expand the array of services and supports for children and youth with emotional and behavioral challenges and their families with a focus on the quality and cultural responsiveness of programs.
+The process is for youth and families to receive services that are individualized and include formal and natural supports selected by the youth and family.
+The ultimate goal is to improve access and expand the array of services and supports for children and youth with emotional and behavioral challenges and their families, focusing on programs' quality and cultural responsiveness.